 Both alcohol and drugs go through a lot of processing that includes additives made by man.

 Kava, on the other hand, derives from the piper methysticum plant.
 The only processing that takes places is when the root of the plant is pounded to extract the best noble kava strands.
 Within two or three simple steps you have an alternative drink that makes you feel relaxed and happy.
+Be sure to follow these kava safety tips to enjoy kava to it's fullest.
 So sit back, relax, and enjoy your kava without having to ask yourself: is kava addictive?